reorx/obsidian-paste-image-rename/README.md

 - **Auto rename**

   By default, the rename modal will always be shown to confirm before renaming, if this option is set, the image will be auto renamed after pasting.
-- **Handle all images**
+- **Handle all attachments**

-  By default, the plugin only handles images that starts with "Pasted image " in name, which is the prefix Obsidian uses to create images from pasted content.
-  If this option is set, the plugin will handle all images.
-This includes drag'n drop image, or any other image that is created in the valut.
+  By default, the rename modal will always be shown to confirm before renaming, if this option is set, the image will be auto renamed after pasting.

+- **Exclude extension pattern**

+  This option is only useful when "Handle all attachments" is enabled.
+	Write a Regex pattern to exclude certain extensions from being handled.
+Only the first line will be used.
+- **Disable rename notice**

+  Turn off this option if you don't want to see the notice when renaming images.
+	Note that Obsidian may display a notice when a link has changed, this option cannot disable that.